SkylineCommunications/dataminer-docs/dataminer-overview/FAQ/FAQs_Pricing.md

 uid: FAQs_Pricing
 ---

-# Questions related to Commercial models
+# Questions related to commercial models

 ## General

-### What Commercial and Deploy models does Skyline offer?
+### What commercial and deploy models does Skyline offer?

 Commercial models define how you pay for software and determine ownership and usage rights.
 We offer two models:

 - Usage-based services
 - Perpetual-use licenses

-Deploy or Delivery models determine how that same software is deployed.
+Deploy or delivery models determine how that same software is deployed.
 We offer three models:

 - Self-managed on private/public cloud or on-premises
 - Software-as-a-Service (SaaS)